MangelMaxime/Nacara/docs/content/plugins/themes/default/navbar.md

 `Navbar` is the left side, `NavbarEnd` the right.

-An item's url is a page's source file, written as the [menu](menu.md) writes it, and the theme resolves it with the base url and the version prefix.
-Anything it cannot match to a page is used as written.
+An item's url is a page's source file, written as the [menu](menu.md) writes it, or a path inside the site starting with `/`.
+Either way the theme adds the base url and the version prefix, so write neither.
+Anything else is used as written.

 ## Around the page